 They also had some fun with freezing gummy bears.
 (Homemade gummy bears they made during a previous class while learning about liquid solutions and gelatin.)
 And Chef Frank demonstrated the use of liquid nitrogen to make a quick snack for me – Crunchy Frozen Teddy Grahams.

-Check out the fog when those Teddy Grahams hit the warm air in my mouth.
+The little Teddy Grahams create fog when they hit the warmth of your mouth!
 Can you say, “Most fun snack ever!”?

 I left my visit super excited about the science of food.
 And it got me thinking that some food science fun could get the kids learning and loving different foods, too.
 So I gathered up some Fun Food Science Experiments to try with them.
 Check ’em out…

 10 Fun & Edible Food Science Experiments for Kids

 - Solid VS. Liquid Edible Sensory Play (via Go Science Kids)